lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 The system operates in two governance-controlled modes:

-1. **LP mode** — acquired LDO is paired with wstETH and deposited into a Curve LDO/wstETH TwoCrypto pool; LP tokens are retained by the LiquidityProvisioner as DAO-owned liquidity.
+1. **LP mode** — acquired LDO is paired with wstETH and deposited into a Curve LDO/wstETH TwoCrypto-NG pool; LP tokens are retained by the LiquidityProvisioner as DAO-owned liquidity.
 2. **Treasury-only mode** — acquired LDO is delivered directly to the Aragon Agent treasury.

-The active mode is set via the `liquidityProvisioner` address on the NESTController: a non-zero address enables LP mode; `address(0)` enables treasury-only mode.
+The active mode is set via the `liquidityProvisioner` address on the NESTController: a non-zero address enables LP mode; `address(0)` enables treasury-only mode, requires Stonks v2 instance with the receiver set to AGENT.
 Switching between modes requires a full DAO vote.

 This LIP proposes deploying NEST in **LP mode as the initial operating configuration**.
 Treasury-only mode is available as a governance-controlled fallback that could be enabled by a subsequent DAO vote without redeploying the core contracts.